goatchurchprime/RTK_on_the_beach/README.md

 ### New notes for the components

-An Android device serving a hotspot has ipnumber 192.168.43.1  The app https://github.com/Future-Hangglider/Hanglog3 runs in the foreground listening for TCP connections on port 9042.
-Multiple ESP32s operating Ublox M8T GPS receivers connect to it with Future-Hangglider/HanglogESP32 code running on them.
-On connection the ESP32 sends its identification string AAAA, BBBB or CCCC.
+An Android device serving a hotspot has ipnumber 192.168.43.1  The Android app [Hanglog3](https://github.com/Future-Hangglider/Hanglog3) runs in the foreground listening for TCP connections on port 9042.
+Multiple ESP32s operating Ublox M8T GPS receivers and BNO055 accelerometers connect to it with [HanglogESP32](https://github.com/Future-Hangglider/HanglogESP32) code running on them.
+On connection the ESP32 sends its identification string AAAA, BBBB, CCCC or @@@@ depending on which GPS or accelerometer device.

 The stream of data from the ESP32 device are binary packets of type UBX-RXM-RAWX, UBX-RXM-SFRBX, UBX-NAV-CLOCK and UBX-NAV-SVINFO from the Ublox M8T receiver as described in the document UBX-13003221.
 There are no NMEA strings as these are ascii and would clash with the raw binary data required for RTK processing.

 The Hanglog3 app displays the incoming connections in a table.
 Green is a good connection, and the string shown is (recordnumber#number_of_good_satellites) as extracted from the UBX-NAV-SVINFO records, so you can tell immediately if something is bad with the antenna or GPS configuration.

+#### TL;DR instructions

+0. You have collected some data by running the ESP32s near a phone with its android hotspot enabled while running the Hanglog3 app and recorded a stream of data using the GoLog switch.

+1. Connect PC to phone's android hotspot while the phone is running Hanglog3.
+Then run:
+> python scripts/fetchhanglogfiles.py hanglog
+This creates a directory named after the datetime

+2. Connect ESP32 base station ('C' with SD card) to Hanglog3 and run:
+> python scripts/fetchsdcardfiles.py hanglog/dd_2020_07_26_161026/
+This lets you select and download the correct file to this directory

+3. Check all three files are present:
+> ls -l hanglog/dd_2020_07_26_161026/

+4. Perform the RTK on this:
+> python scripts/ubxpostfiles.py -bC hanglog/dd_2020_07_26_161026/

-#### Acquiring the data from the Android device
+#### Acquiring the data into the Android device

 There are three options for acquiring the Ublox M8T data streams that are being received by the Hanglog3 app from the ESP32s through the TCP connections.